-- 11.1 Coastline is committed to providing excellent customer service and our complaints process looks to provide redress for service failures.
-If the potential service failure includes any element or allegation of personal injury this cannot be dealt with by way of a complaints process and will be handled pursuant to the legislative provision relating to liability. - However, any other aspects raised within a complaint will be investigated, i.e. if the injury occurred due to a repair that needs to be undertaken.
+11.1 Coastline is committed to providing excellent customer service and our complaints process aims to provide reasonable redress for identified service failures.
+If the potential contact r includes any element or allegation of personal injury this part will not be dealt with through our complaints process and will instead be forwarded direct to our insurers.
+Once passed to our insurers.
+Coastline will have no further direct involvement in the matter.